teklynk/twitch_api_public/README.md

 ## Instructions and Notes

 Rename config/sample.auth to .auth

 Rename config/sample.client to .client

 Rename config/sample.domain to .domain

 Rename config/sample.secret to .secret

-Add your Twitch client ID to the .client file
+Add your Twitch client ID to the .client file.

-Add your Twitch secret to the .secret file
+Add your Twitch secret to the .secret file.

 These are needed to generate your Twitch oAuth token.

 ## Requirements

-Linux server running Nginx, PHP, PHP-FPM, cUrl
+Linux server running nginx, php, php-fpm, curl.

-Set the web sites root directory in the nginx condig to /var/www/html/twitch_api/public and not the entire /var/www/html directory
+Set the web sites root directory in the nginx config to /var/www/html/twitch_api/public and not the entire /var/www/html directory.

 ## NGINX Config Example for HTTPS/SSL Only
 ```